 The Cheetah – known for its unmatched speed and title as the fastest land animal on the planet – finds it’s existence in a vulnerable state.
-EnviroKidz is proud to partner with Defenders of Wildlife in their efforts to protect keystone species like the cheetah and help maintain the health of their ecosystems.
+EnviroKidz is proud to partner with African Wildlife Foundation in their efforts to protect keystone species like the cheetah and help maintain the health of their ecosystems.
 Read on to learn more about these beautiful animals and what Defenders of Wildlife is doing so that these fascinating animals can continue to roam the savannah forever.

 Did you know?